SansegoTek/DFKQuestRunner/README.md

 There is also a risk for source code contributors.
 If you were to inadvertently push your private key file into GitHub - well, let's just say - [it would be bad](https://www.youtube.com/watch?v=jyaLZHiJJnE).
 There are bots out in the wild that react to GitHub commits in public repos, and scan for anything resembling a private key.
 Your wallet would be emptied before you could say "total protonic reversal", and who ya gonna call to dig you out of that mess?
 Keep your private key file well away from the git folder structure.

 Finally - if you've done your homework, found a level of risk you are comfortable with, and are happily using this app, don't be tempted to try out any similar-looking projects without first thoroughly investigating their code base.
-Sometimes people will fork GitHub projects, make some changes (e.g. like sending your private key to a web server that they control), and try and pass it off as the original by, say, casusally dropping a link to it in a discord somewhere.
+Sometimes people will fork GitHub projects, make some changes (e.g. like sending your private key to a web server that they control), and try and pass it off as the original by, say, casually dropping a link to it in a discord somewhere.

 *Listen - ultimately, you're running some random code off of the internet, written by some people you probably don't know, who are asking you for access to your private key.
 WTF???!!??!
 I can tell you that we're good guys, and won't scam you, and that's absolutely true - but I'd prefer it if you didn't believe me.
 Do your homework, read the code, be aware of the risks, and only go ahead if you're comfortable.
 Otherwise, stay away.
 You're on your own.
 No responsibility for losses can or will be accepted from anyone involved in the project*